-(8) L. In order to grant approval of an FRD, the Town Board must make all of the findings set forth below.
+L. In order to grant approval of an FRD, the Town Board must make all of the following findings: set forth below.
 Applications that do not meet all of the criteria set forth below must be denied by the Town Board.

-~~(9)~~ (1) The site is adequate in size to support the proposed quantity of development.

-~~(10)~~ (2) The site is suitable in terms of topography, soil and other physical attributes and location for the proposed use(s).

-~~(11)~~ (3) The proposed methods of water supply and sewage disposal are sufficient and in accordance with the Ulster County and/or New York State Department of Health standards.

-~~(12)~~ (4) The proposed method handling and treating (if applicable) storm water and surface water drainage are sufficient and meet the standards of the Town of Woodstock, Ulster County Health Department, and the New York State Department of Environmental Conservation.

-~~(13)~~ (5) Utilities and public services are available and adequate to serve the needs of the proposed use.

-~~(14)~~ (6) Ground water supply levels and other natural resources, including critical habitats, are protected to the maximum extent practical and that the project will not significantly disrupt scenic vistas, historic or archaeologically sensitive areas, or other important cultural areas.

-~~(15)~~ (7) The proposed FRD encourages the conservation and enhancement of the rural character of undeveloped areas by protecting open space, farmland, and natural resources, and minimizes flooding and erosion by protecting the functions of wetlands, wetland buffers, water bodies, water courses, floodplains, areas of high-water table, steep slopes, and natural vegetative cover.

-~~(16)~~ (8) The project's impact on the traffic flow on surrounding roads and intersections does not reduce the quality of motor vehicle traffic service (levels of service) below the current service level.
+- (1) That the site is adequate in size to support the proposed quantity of development. - (2) That the site is suitable in terms of topography, soil and other physical attributes and location for the proposed use(s). - (3) That the proposed methods of water supply and sewage disposal, provision of water and provision of surface water drainage are adequate/sufficient and in accordance with the Ulster County and/or New York State Department of Health standards. - (4) The proposed method handling and treating (if applicable) storm water and surface water drainage are sufficient and meet the standards of the Town of Woodstock, Ulster County Health Department, and the New York State Department of Environmental Conservation. - (5) That utilities and public services are available and adequate to serve the needs of the proposed uses. - (6) That ground water supply levels and other natural resources, including critical habitats, are protected to the maximum extent practical and that the project will ~~does~~ not significantly disrupt scenic vistas, historic or archaeologically sensitive areas, or other important cultural areas to a significant degree. - (7) That the proposed FRD encourages the conservation and enhancement of the rural character of undeveloped areas by protecting open space, farmland, and natural resources, and minimizes flooding and erosion by protecting the functions of wetlands, wetland buffers, water bodies, water courses, floodplains, areas of high-water table, steep slopes, and natural vegetative cover. - (8) That the project's impact on the traffic flow on surrounding roads and intersections does not reduce the quality of motor vehicle traffic service (levels of service) below the current service level.

-~~(17)~~ (9) The project's visual, noise, light, and other impacts on the surrounding neighborhood do not outweigh the benefits of the project to the community.
+(98) That the project's visual, noise, light, and other impacts on the surrounding neighborhood do not outweigh are acceptable compared to the benefits of the project to the community.

-~~(18)~~ (10) Overall, the proposed plan will not cause adverse effects which outweigh its beneficial effects on either the surrounding neighborhood or the Town.
+(109) That the Overall, the proposed plan will not cause have adverse effects which outweigh overbalance its beneficial effects on either the surrounding neighborhood or the Town.

-(19) (11) The proposed project addresses the Town's affordable housing needs.
+(110) That the proposed project development addresses the Town's affordable housing needs.

-(20) N. Procedures to Amend the Zoning Law to Create a Floating Residential District.
+N. Procedures to Amend the Zoning Law to Create a Floating Residential District.

-(21) (1) Informal Meeting with Town Board.
-Prior to submission of an application, the applicant shall schedule one or more preliminary meetings with the Town Board to discuss the applicant's proposal for the purpose of determining whether the Town Board is willing to commence the FRD review and decision process for the proposed FRD application.
+(1) Informal Meeting with Town Board.
+Prior to submission of an application, the Applicant shall schedule one or more preliminary meetings with the Town Board to discuss the applicant's sit's proposal for the purpose of determining whether to determine if the Town Board is willing to commence the FRD review and decision process for the proposed FRD application.

-(22) (a) If the Town Board decides to commence the FRD review, it shall establish an escrow account to cover all costs related to the professional review of the FRD application including, but not limited to site visits and consultant review of the site plan, studies, reports, analysis, or other information that may be required or submitted.
-The applicant shall bear all payment costs of all reasonable and necessary costs of consultant services, where the Town Board and/or any other Woodstock agency or department uses the services of engineers, planners, attorneys or other consultants for review of the FRD application.
+(a) If the Town Board decides to commence the FRD review, it shall establish an escrow account to cover all costs related to the professional review of the FRD application including, but not limited to site visits and consultant review of the site plan, studies, reports, analysis, or other information that may be required or submitted.
+The applicant shall bear all ests payment costs of all reasonable and necessary costs of consultant services, where the Town Board and/or any other Woodstock agency or department uses the services of engineers, planners, attorneys or other consultants for review of the FRD application.
 This escrow account shall be in addition to any application fees established by the Town Board.